matloff/fasteR/README.md

 does seem there is an age discrimination problem in Silicon Valley.
 (And it is well documented in various studies and litigation.)

-* Note the horizontal streaks.
+* Note the horizontal streaks at the very top and very bottom of the picture.
 Some people in the census had 0 income (or close to it), as they were not working.
-And the census imposed a top wage limit of $350,000 (probably out of privacy concerns).
+And the census imposed a top wage limit of
+$350,000 (probably out of privacy concerns).

 We can break things down by gender, via color coding: